elixir-circuits/circuits_spi/README.md

 `Circuits.SPI` v2.0  is an almost backwards compatible update to `Circuits.SPI` v1.x.
 Here's what's new:

 * Linux or Nerves are no longer required.
-In fact, the NIF supporting them won't be compiled if you don't want it.
+In fact, the Elixir and C code supporting them won't be compiled if you don't want it.
 * Develop using simulated SPI devices with [CircuitsSim](https://github.com/elixir-circuits/circuits_sim)
 * Use USB->SPI adapters for development on your laptop (Coming soon)